BukkitPE/BukkitPE/README.md

 - [x] Effects
 - [x] Nether
 - [x] Plugin API (So you can extend it)
-- [x] Server logs are in **.txt** format so you can view with ease
-- [x] CrashDumps are now saved in /CrashDumps folder to ensure it doesn't get mixed with server files
-- [x] Player files are now saved in **.json** format.
-To ensure fast reading/writing speed

 #What is this?

 BukkitPE is software for hosting Minecraft : Pocket Edition servers.
 From controlling everything you can possibly do on MCPE to everything players can ever imagine on a server, BukkitPE also has an API which lets developer extend it.
-Let's face it plain BukkitPE isn't fun :P That's mainly why we have an API.
+Let's face it plain MCPE Server isn't fun :P That's mainly why we have an API.
 BukkitPE has Clean feels and Stable Features / Performance optimization.

 #Can I extend BukkitPE to my own needs?

 sure you can!
-Check out [API Documentation](https://github.com/BukkitPE/Plugin-Documentation) to start making plugins to transform your server into something you never thought you'd be able to even do!
+Check out [API Documentation - coming soon]() to start making plugins to transform your server into something you never thought you'd be able to even do!

 #Can I help out the team and contribute to BukkitPE?